 With this product you build the letters yourself using the building set, and you can easily involve the children in this.
 The elements have ball joints which means that it is easy to change the shape of the letters.
-Using the elements you can build both capital and small letters.
 Often early literacy activities for children only include the capital letters even though a majority of the letters children meet in their day to day life are small letters.
-Find inspiration for early literacy activities in the following pages but you can build much more.
+With these elements you can build both capital and small letters.
+The focus of this material is early literacy but children can freely play with the elements and use it as an open play construction toy and build anything they want.